digital-futures-academy/airport-challenge/README.md

 As an air traffic controller
 So I can get passengers on the way to their destination I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport

+As an air traffic controller
+To avoid confusion
+I want the airport to only give a takeoff clearance to airplanes that are at the airport, and only give landing clearances to airplanes which are not at the airport